There's a problem with our search function at the moment, if you can't find what you're looking for please use Google or Bing.

 Our commitment to improving road safety.

-In July 2023, we were granted the new MTE powers by Government which will enable us to enforce moving traffic restrictions in a more robust manner at the following sites in Summer 2024:
+In July 2023, we were granted the new MTE powers by Government.
+This will allow us to enforce moving traffic restrictions in a more robust manner at the following sites in early 2025:

 UK no left turn road sign